AaltoSciComp/scicomp-docs/triton/quickstart/quickdata.rst

 Downloading directly to Triton allows you to avoid the unnecessary network traffic and time required to first download it to your machine and then transferring it over to Triton.

-If you need to download a larger (>10GB) dataset to Triton from the internet please veryfy that the download acctually succeeded properly.
+If you need to download a larger (>10GB) dataset to Triton from the internet please verify that the download actually succeeded properly.

-This can be done by comparing the md5 checksum, commonly provided by hosts along with the downloadable data.
-After downloadingsimply run:
+This can be done by comparing the md5 checksum (or others using e.g. ``sha256sum`` and so on), commonly provided by hosts along with the downloadable data.
+After downloading simply run:

 ::